Media Registration and General Rules

 All foreign Journalist are advised to submit a full list of all the equipment they will be bringing into Rwanda including serial numbers to (email@example.com) urgently.

-Kindly download the media permit form below in order to be allowed in Rwanda
+Kindly download the media accreditation requirements, in order to be allowed in Rwanda.

 The conference organizers strongly recommend that media representatives bringing professional video equipment into Rwanda obtain a “Temporary Admission / Admission Temporaire” to ease customs processes at the border.
 Failure to follow Rwandan custom procedures may result in equipment being delayed at the border.

 A registration confirmation will be sent by email after the ICASA 2019 Registration Department has received the fully completed registration form, the related payment (if applicable) and the applicant’s media credentials have been verified and confirmed.
 Media representatives may be requested to present this registration confirmation at the registration counter as proof of their registration.

 Please note that access to the media centre may be refused without this identification.

 Most journalists will complete the accreditation process before the conference begins.
 However, an on-site accreditation desk will be available in the registration area located on the ground floor.
 The hours for on-site accreditation are as follow:

 |Monday, 2nd December||06:30 – 16:00|

 |Wednesday, 4th December||06:30 – 20:30|